1. What are the "astronomical" boundaries of the tropics?

 7. According to Bates, why is climate and not weather "a property of the Tropics"?

 8. What are the "two sorts of factors" that influence tropical climates?

 9. Read and re-read p.
 91-the top of p.
 93. You must learn that basic information.
-Be certain that you learn the names and locations of the pressure areas and wind belts.

 10. What pressure areas and wind belts does Bates describe?
 Where are they?

 11. What is the "heat equator"?
 What does do throughout the year?
 In which direction is it traveling currently?

 12. Learn Bates' 4 basic climate types and associated vegetation groups.

 13. Look at the Climates